-The moral pattern of politics has degenerated many times over the past six decades or so.
-At that time, politicians and people’s representatives were primarily picked out for their governance skills, civil commitment, moral principles and human values before other qualities.
+The moral pattern of politics has degenerated very often over the past six decades or so.
+Then, politicians and people’s representatives were primarily picked out for their governance skills, civil commitment, moral principles, and human values before other qualities.
 In earlier times, the cost for election pledge-breaking, ill-advised lawmaking, and political falsehood was a package of degradation and rejection.
-Likewise, impeachment and exclusion were the penalties for political wrongdoing and immorality.
-However, these days, same political misdeeds are considered minor slip-ups and thus pardoned and sidelined or justified with false excuses—let alone being falsified and praised in several cases.
+Then, impeachment and exclusion were the penalties for political wrongdoing or immorality.
+However, these days, same political misdeeds are considered minor slipups and thus pardoned and sidelined or justified with false excuses—let alone being falsified and praised in many societies.

-In the world of realpolitik, assassination of political rivals, usage of chemical weapons on civilians, bombarding of residential areas and slaughtering of tens of thousands of innocent people by the Syrian regime and its paramilitary Shiite radical groups, like Hezbollah, Iraqi Abu al-Fadhal al-Abbas brigades and Iranian Revolutionary Guard, are bearable so long as they serve the national security concerns of one world power or another.
-Likewise, conducting of terror waves, abduction of women and nuns, kidnapping and extortion of girls or killing of unlike clerics by extremist militant groups, like Boko Haram, ISIS, and other radical militants, are just news headlines and subjects of condemnation speeches so long as they come to pass in far-off countries and not in the first world—since suchlike terror do not fall under the U.S international Terrorism Act!
+In the world of realpolitik, assassination of political rivals, usage of chemical weapons on civilians, bombarding of residential areas and slaughtering of tens of thousands of innocent people by the Syrian regime and its paramilitary Shiite radical groups, like Hezbollah, Iraqi al-Abbas brigade, and Iranian Revolutionary Guard Corps, are bearable inasmuch as they serve the national security concerns of one world power or another.

-On top of that, combating poverty and illiteracy, providing affordable healthcare and education to the underprivileged are now re-conceptualized as a national shortcoming issue and communal responsibility.
-Since, in realpolitik, rich economies, like the G20, for instance, have more important national advancement priorities and different sociopolitical agendas.
+On top of that, combating poverty and illiteracy, providing affordable healthcare and education to the underprivileged is now re-conceptualized as a national shortcoming issue and communal responsibility.
+Since, in realpolitik, the rich economies, like the G-20, for instance, have more important national advancement priorities and different sociopolitical agendas.

 Given that pitiless passivity, it is naïve to name clean-living political leaders when more than one-hundred-forty heads of state ignore that around eighty percent of their country’s citizens work and live to serve the wealthy twenty percent, at best.
-It is reasonless to suppose that there are leading international personages and global leaders, who still hold global humanistic dimensions in their decision-making process, while they overlook that one-third of the world population (2.4 billion) live under 2.40$ a day.
+It is unreasonable to suppose that there are leading international personages and global leaders who still consider global humanistic dimensions in their decision-making process.
+Since almost all disregard the fact that one-third of the world population (2.4 billion) live under $2.40 a day.

-Like or not, the general impression among the masses and nonpartisan analysts across this global village is that our present-day world leaders are incompetent to maintain peace, provide development or honor human values—not to speak about taking the world to a better place.
-They see Obama as a blabby hesitant U.S. president, Putin as an outlaw opportunist communist tsar, Cameron an inexperienced British PM, Mr. Holland a soft and confused French president, Xi Jinping an exploitative Chinese trader and Ban Ki-Moon a folkloric head of international press corps—let alone other pathetic G-20 heavyweights.
+Actually, the general impression among the masses and nonpartisan analysts across this global village is that our present world leaders are incompetent to maintain peace, provide development, or honor human values.
+They see Obama as a blabby hesitant U.S. president, Putin an opportunist outlaw communist tsar, Cameron an inexperienced British PM, Mr. Holland a soft and confused French president, Xi Jinping an exploitative Chinese trade emperor, and Ban Ki-Moon a folkloric head of international press corps—let alone other pathetic G-20 heavyweights.

-This worldwide decline in the political morality and competency of most (not to say all) governing politicians stem from several irregular governmental settings.
-The first commonly shared political malpractice is the ongoing manipulation of right and wrong.
-In large part, this is because there is no one predominant moral concept and global authority to judge what is right or wrong
+This worldwide decline in the political morality and competency of most (not to say all) governing politicians stems from several irregular governmental settings.
+The first commonly shared political malpractice is the manipulation of right and wrong.
+In large part, this is mainly because there is no one predominant moral concept or global authority to judge what is right or wrong.

 To put differently, the issue is about the basis through which right and wrong are assessed, and by which standards wrongfulness is adjudged.
-In theory, there is a general concord that the UN Human Rights Charter is the supposed reference which defines the general code of ethics and human values of our modern times.
-However, in real terms, most nations uphold dissimilar descriptions of morality and ethical codes, let alone their different comprehensions of right and wrong.
+In theory, there is a general concord that the UN Human Rights Charter is the global moral reference, which defines the general code of ethics and human values of our modern times.
+However, in real terms, most nations uphold dissimilar descriptions of morality and ethical codes, not to discuss their contrasting comprehension of right and wrong.

 It is surrealistic to deny that what is wrong to some is not right to others, and vice versa.
-Likewise, what civil liberty and human rights symbolize in some parts of the world, could signify insubordination and vice in other parts.
-What terrorism and suicidal attacks mean to most nations, could mean jihad and martyrdom to the other some, and so forth.
+What civil liberty and human rights symbolize in some parts of the world, could signify insubordination and vice in other parts.
+What terrorism and suicidal attacks mean to most nations, could mean Jihad and martyrdom to the few, and so on.

 Under the current world settings, it is realistic to say that this unfortunate root problem seems far from being fully resolved in the near future.
-Nevertheless, it certainly needs to be contained.
-Besides making peace and generating development, our future needs persistent worldwide educative initiatives and foresighted civil cooperation processes that can bring these societal and cultural openings closer to the natural virtues of mankind.
+Besides making peace and generating development, our world needs to have universal educative initiatives and foresighted civil cooperation processes that can bring these societal and cultural openings closer to the natural virtues of mankind.

-The second critical reason revolves around the judicial process, judiciary’s role and prerogatives.
-With the exception of few legal and justice systems, there is a widespread practice and common acceptance that it is up to the state’s leadership and governing bodies to appoint judges, chief justices and attorney generals.
-Despite all claims that suchlike political appointments are carried out by means of some designed system of confirmation, the fact remains that higher judiciary councils have no say in the nomination or confirmation of the selected top judges of their countries.
+The second critical reason revolves around the judicial process, judiciary’s role, and prerogatives.
+Except for a few legal and justice systems, there is a wide public acceptance that it is up to the state’s leadership and governing bodies to appoint judges, chief justices, and attorney generals.
+Despite all claims that these political appointments are carried out by some designed system of confirmation, the fact remains that higher judiciary councils have no say in the nomination or confirmation of the selected top judges of their countries.

-This political appointment of the judgeship, however, often entails on most judges and attorney generals a sort of lenity toward the misdoings of those who appointed them.
-As a result, most influential politicos are somewhat protected from being held accountable for their mischief-making and political transgression.
+This political appointment of the judgeship, however, often entails on most judges and attorney generals some leniency toward those who appointed them.
+And hence, most influential politicos are somewhat protected from being held accountable for their mischief-making and political transgression.

-The third element that contributes much to this political decadency is the long absence of real fair chances for self-directed nonpartisan candidates to win an election, parliamentary and presidential alike, at which independent candidates are now scarce.
-By and large, this electoral shortcoming is mostly due to the adoption of a two-party system or two politically aligned fronts instead of an open electoral system.
+The third element that contributes much to this political decadence is the long absence of real fair chances for self-directed nonpartisan candidates to win an election, whether parliamentary or presidential, at which independent candidates are now so scarce.
+By and large, this electoral shortcoming is mostly owed to the adoption of a two-party system or two politically aligned fronts instead of having an open electoral system.

-This uneven democratic arrangement creates unequal campaigning chances thus and so low probabilities of winning for free candidates in which they are forced to either don’t enter the race or withdraw in due course.
-And, the end result is that electorates are cornered to vote as per the nomination of one political party, front or another, which drive most winning candidates to be more loyal to their political party than to whom they should represent: their fellow citizens.
+This uneven democratic arrangement creates unequal campaigning chances thus and so low probabilities of winning for free candidates in which they are forced to either do not enter the race or withdraw in due course.
+And, the result is that electorates are cornered to select one of two candidates nominated by these two political parties, which will drive most winning candidates to be more loyal to their political party than to whom they should represent: their fellow citizens.

 Unfortunately, this chronic political twisting of the election process has overridden the rationale behind carrying out democratic elections: to speak for the wants and values of the people.
 Ironically, they do all that in the name of democracy and realpolitik.

 Nonetheless, many people might conclude that this odd case is an exclusive resemblance of the judiciary systems and political settings of third-world countries.
-In fact, it is not.
+Actually, it is not.
 It is a broad ill practice that affects most governing systems in the third world as well as in advanced countries.
-The only difference, however, is the level of severity and quality of the mask of this reality.
+The only difference, however, is in the severity and quality levels of the produced scenario of the case.

 In all likelihood, people now tend not to believe the empty speeches and false promises of most heads of state and politicians.
-To outfox that, most leading political figures hire highly-paid spin doctors and political propagandists to polish their images, mainly by promoting a new brand of political practice: realpolitik.
-Yet, thankfully, similar tactics have lost its impact on the general public, since the majority of people are more well-informed, up to date and shrewd political readers.
+To outfox that, most leading political figures hire highly-paid spin doctors and political propagandists to polish their images, mainly by formulating some justifications for the unethical practical politics of their bosses.
+Yet, thankfully, similar tactics now have little effect on the general public, since most people are more well-informed, up-to-date, and good political readers.

 It is very reasonable to see more calls for change here and there, especially when we remember that citizens are the rightful authority to judge the moral values and actions of their official representatives.
-The first step toward the required change is to reconsider our mode of choosing the people we should trust to manage our present and build the future of our children.
+The first step to achieve the required change is to reconsider our mode of choosing the politicians we entrust to manage our present and build the future of our children.

 In all doctrines, real citizenship implies that people select their representatives according to their clearheaded moralistic qualities and transparent leadership, first of all.
-Recalling that, it also entails a moral obligation on people to denounce the cunning political practices and amoral decisions of their politicians on the national level as well as on the international one.
+Bearing in mind that, real citizenship entails a moral obligation on people to denounce the cunning political practices and amoral decisions of their politicians on the national level as well as on the international one.

-Otherwise, passive citizens should not wonder why economic recessions, wars and massacres, extremism and terror took hold of their peaceful life and civil norms; since unsound politicos will continue to “realpolitik” our lives forever.
+Otherwise, passive citizens should not wonder why economic recessions, social anger, extremism, and terror took hold of their peaceful life and civil norms; since immoral politicos will continue to “realpolitik” our lives forever.

 An enlightened American politician once said: